Tax Ready Bookkeeping + The AI Stack

 Appendix — The 8-Tier Stack as proof

 The 8 Tiers are real.
 They earn their place by delivering the four guarantees behind the four-stage thesis: sovereignty, auditability, model independence, and operational reliability.
-Each tier was chosen against named alternatives, with the trade-offs evaluated.
+The same discipline from §5 applies here: each tier was chosen against named alternatives, with the trade-offs evaluated.

 Changelog from v1.1